Ziberino/Call-Center-Reporting/README.md

 # Final Notes

-In the future, I will try to automate everything and use SQL, since excel uses a ton of space compared to querying and importing it in SQL.
+In the future, I will try to automate everything and use SQL, since Excel uses a ton of space compared to querying and importing it in SQL.